erresen/erresen.github.io/_posts/2022-04-22-cs-gitignore.md

 - [dotnet new gitignore][dotnet-new-gitignore]
 - [GitHub's own gitignore Repository][github-gitignore-repo]

-They all seem to be different versions/generations of the same file, as they all reference the same URL at the top.
-I suspect the [GitHub VisualStudio Template][vs-github-preset] and [dotnet's new gitignore][dotnet-new-gitignore] are previous versions of [the gitignore from GitHub's gitignore repository][github-gitignore-repo], just tried to the current release of GitHub/dotnet.
+They all seem to be different versions/generations of the same file (I suspect the [GitHub VisualStudio Template][vs-github-preset] and [dotnet's new gitignore][dotnet-new-gitignore] are previous versions of [the gitignore from GitHub's gitignore repository][github-gitignore-repo], just tied to the current release of GitHub/dotnet).

 ## GitHub's Visual Studio Template

-The first (an probably easiest) way is to just use the VisualStudio template when creating your new repo... providing you can remember it's named VisualStudio and not CSharp or dotnet.
+The first (an probably easiest) way to get a .gitignore file for dotnet is to just use the VisualStudio template when creating your new repo in GitHub... providing you can remember it's named VisualStudio and not CSharp or dotnet.

 ![VisualStudio .gitignore]({{ site.url }}/assets/images/vs-gitignore.jpeg)